dvdgeroconnell/pands-project/README.md

 **Figure 13 - *Iris* petal length vs. petal width**
 <img src="scatter_petal.png" width="280" height="280">

 In this plot, while each of the individual species looks more like a cluster (less correlated), when they are considered together they appear more linear.
 If we just looked at *setosa*, for example, it looks more like the cluster with a correlation coefficient of </= 0.4 in [Figure 3b](#Figure_3ab) above - which aligns with the calculated value for *setosa* of 0.331630.
-However, the overall set of points for *Iris* looks far more linear, i.e. more like the cluster with a correlation coefficient of >/= 0.8, which again aligns with the calculated value for *Iris* of 0.962865.
-This will be clearer when we look at the best fit lines in the next section.
+However, the overall set of points for *Iris* looks far more linear, i.e. more like the cluster with a correlation coefficient of >/= 0.8 in [Figure 3b](#Figure_3ab), which again aligns with the calculated value for *Iris* of 0.962865.
+This will become clearer when we look at the best fit lines in the next section.

 One other observation is that some correlation coefficients are negative for *Iris* (e.g. sepal width vs. petal width is -0.366126), implying that the sepal width decreases as the petal width increases - whereas the same correlation coefficients are positive for the individual species:
 |species | correlation |